Economic history of the United Kingdom: 21st century

 By this stage, unemployment had increased slightly to 1.6 million although the economy continued to grow, the UK was continuing to lose large numbers of manufacturing jobs due to companies encountering financial problems or switching production overseas to save labour costs.
 This was particularly evident in the car industry, with General Motors (Vauxhall) and Ford having significantly cut back on UK operations, while Peugeot (the French carmaker who had bought the former Rootes Group and Chrysler Europe operations in the late 1970s) had completely withdrawn from Britain.
 These closures resulted in thousands of job losses, although the biggest single blow to the car industry came in 2005 when MG Rover went into liquidation; more than 6,000 jobs were lost at the carmaker alone and some 20,000 more were lost in associated supply industries and dealerships, not to mention the business failures and job cuts which befell businesses that had relied largely on trade from the carmaker's employees.
 This was the largest collapse of any European carmaker in modern times.

 Growth rates were consistently between 1.6% and 3% from 2000 to early 2008.
-Inflation though relativity steady at around 2%, did rise in the approach to the financial crash.
+Inflation though relativity steady at around 2%, did rise with the 2007–2008 world food price crisis.
 The Bank of England's control of interest rates was a major factor in the stability of the British economy over that period.
 The pound continued to fluctuate, however, reaching a low against the dollar in 2001 (to a rate of $1.37 per £1), but rising again to a rate of approximately $2 per £1 in 2007.
 Against the Euro, the pound was steady at a rate of approximately €1.45 per £1.
 Since then, the effects of the Credit crunch have led to a slowdown of the economy.
 At the start of November 2008, for example, the pound was worth around €1.26; by the end of the year, it had almost approached parity, dropping at one point below €1.02 and ending the year at €1.04.